About Colonsay

 History

 Evidence of mesolithic occupation in Colonsay has been discovered that suggests the island has been inhabited since at least 7000BC.
-There are numerous ruined hill forts around the island which were likely used for military defense in the bronze and iron ages.
+There are numerous ruined hill forts around the island which were likely used for military defence in the bronze and iron ages.
 Local legends state that Saint Columba initially stopped on the adjoining Oronsay before later settling and founding the monastery of Iona Abbey.

-The rich and varied natural and cultural history of Colonsay has the subject of intense interest and study by academics and amateurs alike - some consider the book "Colonsay and Oronsay in the Isles of Argyll: Their History, Flora, Fauna and Topography" by John de Vere Loder (ISBN 0 9524509 0 9) to be one of the most definitive titles on the subject, although this can be hard to find in print.
-The House of Lochar catalogue also contains a number of excellent titles on local history.
+The rich and varied natural and cultural history of Colonsay has the subject of intense interest and study by academics and amateurs alike — some consider the book "Colonsay and Oronsay in the Isles of Argyll: Their History, Flora, Fauna and Topography" by John de Vere Loder (ISBN 0 9524509 0 9) to be one of the most definitive titles on the subject, although this can be hard to find in print.
+The Colonsay Bookshop catalogue also contains a number of excellent titles on local history.